SanderVocke/wine-aerodrums/README.md

 Aerodrums needs functioning access to the PSEye USB camera.
 This can be achieved using [libusb-wine](https://github.com/stanson-ch/libusb-wine) on Wine 5.
 Later versions of Wine do not seem to support this anymore.
 This package will install Wine 5 into your `/opt` folder as `wine-aerodrums` with the needed modifications for USB access to the camera.
 Shortcuts such as `wine-aerodrums`, `winecfg-aerodrums` etc. are installed to use this Wine installation directly.

+## Troubleshooting

+### Camera not detected by Aerodrums

+There are two main causes known for this:

+* The `gspca_ov534` camera driver is loaded by Linux, barring access to the camera
+* The udev rule is not installed or working correctly (this would give an error somewhere along the lines of `Can't claim camera interface` or libusb errors about permissions)

+Double-check that you are using `wine-aerodrums` and not `wine`.

 ## Usage

 * Install the package.